-Resolution No. 4208, Revised
+Resolution No. 4398

-This resolution adopts the policies, procedures, project selection criteria, and program of projects for the 2016 Regional Transportation Improvement Program (RTIP) for the San Francisco Bay Area, for submission to the California Transportation Commission (CTC), consistent with the provisions of Senate Bill 45 (Chapter 622, Statutes 1997).
+This resolution adopts the policies, procedures, and program of projects for the 2020 Regional Transportation Improvement Program (RTIP) for the San Francisco Bay Area, for submission to the California Transportation Commission (CTC), consistent with the provisions of Senate Bill 45 (Chapter 622, Statutes 1997).

-Attachment A - Policies, Procedures and Project Selection Criteria for the 2016 RTIP (with appendices)
+Attachment A - Policies and Procedures for the 2020 RTIP (with appendices)

-Attachment B - 2016 RTIP Program of Projects
+Attachment B - 2020 RTIP Program of Projects